-She has earned a Masters Degree in Counseling Psychology from Boston University and is currently using her organizational and communication skills as a committee chair for SBB.
+She has earned a Masters Degree in Counseling Psychology from Boston University and is currently using her organizational and communication skills as President of SBB.

 Her work experience encompasses teaching, counseling, retail management at Saks Fifth Avenue and Sr Management level positions in the executive search industry.